 People are always stopping me on the street and asking, “What is plot?
-You look like a part-time blogger, you should know!”
-And if you’re those maniacs then you only came here for the basic definition for the plot, we’ve got that for you plus a lot more!
+You look like a part-time writer, you should know!”
+I’m kidding.
+That never happens.
+But, if you came here for the basic definition for the plot, we’ve got that for you plus a lot more!

 The Definition of Plot

-In fiction writing, a plot is the cause and effect sequence of significant events that make up the story’s narrative.
+In fiction, a plot is the cause and effect sequence of significant events that make up the story’s narrative.
 These events can include things like an inciting incident, mid-plot point, climax, and resolution.

 Different types of plot

-A week ago, I googled ‘different types of plot’ to start my research for this post.
-One of the first hits I got was something like, “the 1,500 basic types of plot!”
-Plot types can be a confusing subject, and the truth is your plot is what you make it.
+If you google “different types of plot” one of the first hits you’ll get is something like, “the 1,500 basic types of plot!”
+Needles to say, the subject of plot types can be confusing, and the truth is your plot is what you make it.
 You don’t have to conform to anyone’s pattern.
-But, if you help getting started, well, there are plenty of plots you can lift.
-For this post, let’s find a few beneficial ones, and I’ll link the 1,500 articles down at the bottom.
+But, if you help getting started there are plenty of plots diagrams you can use.
+For this post, we’ll cover the most beneficial ones.

-A terrific source for outlining different types of plots is the Shapes of Stories by famed writer Kurt Vonnegut.
-In case you’re not familiar, Vonnegut is the renowned author of titles like Slaughterhouse-Five, and Breakfast of Champions.
+A terrific source for outlining different plot types is the Shapes of Stories by famed writer Kurt Vonnegut.
+In case you’re not familiar, Vonnegut is the author of titles like Slaughterhouse-Five, and Breakfast of Champions.
 He also wrote a thesis, Shapes of Stories, arguing there were eight basic plot shapes that you could draw on a graph.
-These story shapes are eight types of common character arcs.
-Each of these character arcs could fit into any of the plot structures that will talk about further down.
+He describes these story shapes as eight common character arcs.

 With this plot your main character will get into some serious trouble.
 This trouble will upend your protagonist’s life and send them spiraling towards rock bottom.
 Through the plot of your story, the character will make their way out of trouble.
 By the conclusion the protagonist will be left off better than where they started, having crawled out of the hole.